Process for Accepting or Reject Ballots in the June 2020 New Rochelle School Election | Talk of the Sound

 The most common issues resulting in a voided ballot include: (1) unable to find the name on the oath envelope in the signature book for that Election District; (2) having found the name in the signature book for that Election District, the addresses did not match; (3) having found the name in the signature book for that Election District, the signatures did not match; (4) the person attempted to vote twice.

-This process resulted in many wrongly voided ballots for three reasons: (1) the names in the signature book for that Election District did not include all of the names of registered voters for that Election District and no effort was made to cross-check names against the list of registered voters for that Election District provide in hard copies to each Election Chairperson.
+This process resulted in many wrongly voided ballots for three reasons: (1) the names in the signature book for that Election District did not include all of the names of registered voters for that Election District and no effort was made to cross-check names against the list of registered voters for that Election District provided in hard copies to each Election Chairperson.
 It is difficult to understand why a signature book for a particular Election District would not have all of the names of registered voters for that Election District; (2) names not found in a signature book for a particular Election District were not cross-checked against all of the other EDs; (3) names not found in a signature book for a particular Election District were not cross-checked against an electronic database where searching for a name might have located a hyphenated version of that name; (4) names not found in a signature book for a particular Election District were not cross-checked against an electronic database where searching for an address might have located a typo in the name or a married or maiden name.

 The School District did not maintain records of who made the decision to void ballots or the basis for the decision.
 Although no voided ballots were properly sealed and documented, some ballots had a post-it note affixed to a return envelope or oath envelope with a brief note stating “no signature” or “signature did not match”.
+There was no consistent method of documenting why a ballot was disqualified.

 Perhaps most troubling is the lack of due process.
 A faceless, nameless person scribbles a cryptic phrase on a post-it note (or not).
-There is no official challenge, no form is filled, no name or signature is attached and no review and confirmation by a supervisor or the school clerk.
-There is no notice made to the voter so no due process.
+There is no official challenge, no form is filled out, no name or signature is attached and no review and confirmation is made by a supervisor or the school clerk.
+There is no notice made to the voter so no due process rights.

 Until the publication of this series which includes a complete list of voters whose ballots were voided, over 1,000 voters are unaware they did not vote in the election.

 JUNE 2020 New Rochelle School Election Series